Car Thermostat Issues: Is Your Engine Coolant Flowing Properly

 A thermostat could stick closed if, the wax element has been damaged by, overheating or corrosion.

 Possible overheating from loss of coolant, a defective electric cooling fan or fan clutch.
-Furthermore, this failure prevents the flow of coolant to the radiator, possibly overheating the engine and causing damage.
+Furthermore, this failure prevents the flow of coolant to the rad, possibly overheating the engine and causing damage.
 That’s why, when an engine overheats, it’s a good idea to replace the thermostat, avoiding more thermostat issues.

 NOTE: The consequences of an “open failure” may be less catastrophic, than those of a “closed failure”.
+Both, are still bad car thermostat issues.

 One Way Is By Checking The Coolant Flow: